-For those who would like to straighten their teeth but are concerned that traditional metal braces will adversely affect their appearance, Clear Braces and Invisalign are both excellent choices, however there are distinct differences between the two.
+For those who would like to straighten their teeth but are concerned that traditional metal braces will adversely affect their appearance, Clear Braces and Invisalign are both excellent choices, however, there are distinct differences between the two.
 Invisalign braces, while clear, are not the same thing as “Clear Braces,” and use a different method to straighten teeth.
-There are pros and cons with both.
+There are pros and cons to both.

 Both options are much less noticeable than traditional braces and offer a fantastic aesthetic alternative for patients seeking less visible options.
 Most patients who choose a more discrete type of braces option feel more confident about their orthodontic treatment, especially knowing that people are focusing on their smiles rather than their braces.

 Clear Braces straighten teeth in the same way that traditional metal braces do.
 The difference is that they are clear and much less noticeable.
 With metal braces, a bracket is applied to each tooth.
 An elastic ligature (very small rubber band) is placed around each bracket and then a metal wire connects all of the brackets together.
 The elastic is used to hold the archwire in place on each bracket.
 At each orthodontist visit, the cross wire is tightened or adjusted, which places gentle pressure on the brackets and will slowly move your teeth into the intended position.